bmrb-io/RBMRB/README.md

 # RBMRB
 R libraries to fetch data from  BMRB database

-More documentation is avalibale in RBMRB/man/
+More documentation is avalibale in 'man' folder